mpuening/learn-webservices-jaxrs/README.md

 Including FlyWay migrations inside an application is a bad idea because one inevitably deploys the application in a cluster with multiple instances.
 And then you have trouble.
 But the convenience for local development is high.
-This application should probably be upgraded to include a flag to indicate if a FlyWay migration should occur.
+Fortunately, this application has an `Environment` property to indicate if a FlyWay migration should occur.

 **Health Checks**